Tracking and proofreading#

-Once you’re happy with the number of suggested frames, you can step between these (use the keyboard shortcut for the “Next Suggestion” command in the “Go” menu) and quickly review whether this is in fact a swap by looking at the track trails or reviewing adjacent frames.
-If you’ve found a swap, either use the keyboard shortcut for the “Transpose Instance Tracks” command in the “Labels” menu, or select one of the swapped instances and use Control (or command) plus a number key, just like you do for fixing lost identities (as explained above).
+Once you’re happy with the number of suggested frames, you can step between these (using the “Next Suggestion” hotkey in the “Go” menu) and quickly review whether this is in fact a swap by looking at the track trails or reviewing adjacent frames.
+If you’ve found a swap, either use the keyboard shortcut for the “Transpose Instance Tracks” hotkey in the “Labels” menu, or select one of the swapped instances and use Show tracks legend hotkey plus a number key, just like you do for fixing lost identities (as explained above).

 In some cases it may be difficult to see the orientation of the predicted instances.
 You can make it easier to see the orientation by changing the style of the edges drawn between nodes from thin lines (as shown above) to wedges, as shown here: